eventflow/Documentation/Documentation/Commands.rst

     ExecutionResult.Failed("With some error");

-However, you can create your own custom execution results to allow aggregates to e.g. provide detailed validation results, merely implement the ``IExecutionResult`` interface and use the type as generic generic arguments on the command and command handler.
+However, you can create your own custom execution results to allow aggregates to e.g. provide detailed validation results.
+Merely implement the ``IExecutionResult`` interface and use the type as generic arguments on the command and command handler.

 ..
 NOTE::
     While possible, do not use the execution results as a method of reading